-In the general population, suicide is the 10th most common cause of death, but among veterans with PTSD, it's fourth.
-Among veterans younger than 35, it's second.
-Suicide rates are also rising among members of the military.
-Since 2017, rates for active-duty service members have been above those of civilians.
-The same is true for National Guard service members since 2015 and nonactive veterans for the past decade.
+Over the past decade, suicide rates have also risen among members of the military.
+For most years since 2017, rates for active-duty service members have been above those of civilians.
+The same is true for National Guard service members since 2015 and for veterans during the past decade.

 I'm a researcher who studies risk and resilience in military and veteran families.
-I can tell you that the single most common stressor for those who attempt or complete suicide is a serious relationship difficulty with an intimate partner or someone else within the previous 90 days.
-And more than half of service members who attempt or complete suicide had been seen within those 90 days by a medical, mental health or social service professional.
-Almost one-third communicated a potential for self-harm.
+I can tell you that the single most common stressor for those who attempt or complete suicide is a serious relationship difficulty with an intimate partner or someone else within the past year.
+And more than 40 percent of service members who attempted or completed suicide had been seen within that year by a medical, mental health or social service professional.
+About one-third communicated a potential for self-harm.

 A 'Good Catch'

 Medical professionals aren't the only ones who can help a veteran who is dealing with despair and contemplating death by suicide.
 You can also help.

 Some recent studies have suggested that a complex array of factors combine to lead a person to contemplate death by suicide.
 And many things contribute to the feelings of despair that veterans experience.